Table of Contents

 - Chills and sweats

-- Muscle aches, especially in your back, arms and legs
+- Muscle aches, especially in back, legs, and arms

-- Symptoms that last for more than 10 days
+- Fever that lasts for more than 3 days

 - Bluish skin color

-- Flu-like symptoms that improve, but return with a fever and a worse cough
+- Symptoms that improve and then return with a fever or worse cough

-- Worsening of a chronic medical condition (such as diabetes or heart disease)
+- Worsening of chronic medical conditions (such as diabetes or heart disease)

 - A high, prolonged fever (above 102°F) with fatigue and body aches

-- Symptoms that last for more than 10 days or get worse instead of better
+- Symptoms that last longer than 10 days or get worse

 - Trouble breathing or shortness of breath

-- Fainting or feeling like you are about to faint
+- Fainting or feeling like you are going to faint

 - Confusion or disorientation